singular-gpispace/modular_res/README.md

 SINGULARPATH="$MODULAR_INSTALL_DIR"  Singular

 ```
 We will provide two examples of computation using the package.
-The first is for the computation of the image of a rational map.
-The second is for the computation of Groebner bases.
+The first is for the computation of the anticanonical map.
+The second is for the computation of inverse of RNC.

 ##  Example for modular computation of free resolution.
 In Singular, now do what follows below.